 Step 3.
 Monetize an educational app

+When you create an educational app, monetization takes time.
 For starters, Free model is ideal for attracting users.
 Because of the abundance of the apps of this sort, that’s about the only option.
 At least, give users a free trial to get to know your app.
 But building dependable revenue streams is part of an app’s success.
 So weigh your options.

 - Subscription.
 A monthly subscription is the most popular method of monetizing an e-learning app.
 Alternatively, introduce various user plans for access to different functionality (free/paid/VIP/pro).